mukhortov/HESH-WordPress-Plugin/README.md

 * Huge Selection of themes and other customization options
 * Fullscreen mode: toggle with F11/Esc hotkeys

 If you are not a developer, please use the [HTML Editor Syntax Highlighter plugin page](http://wordpress.org/plugins/html-editor-syntax-highlighter/) on WordPress.org to download and install it.
+You can also download the latest release from [here](https://github.com/mukhortov/HESH-WordPress-Plugin/releases).

 ## Contributing